jenkinsci/github-label-filter-plugin/README.md

  - Exclude pull requests with any specified labels.
    - The pull requests will be excluded which having any labels.

-Since it's only possible to create or delete the pull request job can created or deleted when create or delete the Github pull request, to auto create or delete the jobs, this plugin adds a new option to "Scan by labeled/unlabeled github webhook events".
+This plugin adds a new "Scan by labeled/unlabeled github webhook events" option.
-After enable this one, labeling or unlabeling a PR on the github repository triggers a scanning job.
+After enable this one, labeling or unlabeling a PR on the github repository triggers a scanning job again.